 With 2,343 establishments supplying 64,583 covered jobs, Health Care and Social Assistance is Ramsey County's largest-employing industry sector.
 Accounting for fully one-fifth (20.9%) of the county's total employment, Health Care and Social Assistance in Ramsey County has more than twice as many jobs as the second largest-employing industry sector in the county, Educational Services.
 While Health Care and Social Assistance was not hit as hard as other service-providing industries, it did lose a significant number of jobs between 2019 and 2020 (-3,266 jobs).
 Only Accommodation and Food Services lost more jobs than Health Care and Social Assistance.
 The next three largest-employing industry sectors in Ramsey County all account for about one-tenth of the county's total employment.
 These sectors include Educational Services (29,374 jobs), Public Administration (27,381 jobs), and Manufacturing (27,127 jobs).
-While each of these sectors did lose jobs over the courty as a whole.
+While each of these sectors did lose jobs over the course of 2020, such losses were significantly less severe than losses in other sectors, and for the county as a whole.